Weighted mixed-norm $L_p$ estimates for equations in non-divergence form with singular coefficients: the Dirichlet

 We denote the following second-order linear operator in non-divergence form with singular coefficients

 for $(t, x) = (t, x', x_d) \in \Omega_T$, where $\alpha <1$ and $\lambda \geq 0$ are given.
-Our goal is to find a right class of Sobolev spaces for the well-posedness and regularity estimates of the following parabolic equations with homogeneous Dirichlet boundary condition
+Our goal is to find a suitable class of Sobolev spaces for the well-posedness and regularity estimates of the following parabolic equations with the homogeneous Dirichlet boundary condition

 When the coefficients $a_{ij}, c$, and $f$ are time independent, we also study the corresponding elliptic equations

 where